Synergy-Labs/t-live-pairs/README.md

 This is a very simplified version of a piece of our front-end app.
 It fetches the most recently added pairs on Uniswap and displays them in a table.

-The data fetching is done using a [Supababase client](https://supabase.com/docs).
+The data fetching is done using a [Supabase client](https://supabase.com/docs).
 Treat the Supabase keys as public - they can be used on the client side.

 ## Your instructions